CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 ### 2 7 Confidentiality loss of sensitive information

-At the mobile workstation, attackers can more easily access sensitive information stored on hard drives, removable media, or on paper, especially if they are professional.
+At the mobile workstation, attackers can more easily access sensitive information stored on hard drives, removable media, or paper, especially if they are professional.
 They can also listen to communication links.
 However, if information is read or disclosed unauthorized, it will have serious consequences for the entire institution.
 Among other things, the loss of confidentiality may result in the institution violating laws or creating competitive disadvantages and financial loss.

 ### 2 8 Theft or loss of data carriers or documents

 The mobile workstation is not as well secured as the workplace in a company or agency.
-During a train journey, from a hotel room or sometimes also from conference rooms with customers, it is easier to steal official IT and documents.
+During a train journey, from a hotel room or sometimes also from conference rooms to customers, it is easier to steal official IT and documents.
 In addition, IT systems or components can be lost.
 In addition to the purely material damage caused by the immediate loss of the mobile device, the disclosure of sensitive data (eg e-mails, notes from meetings, addresses or other documents) may result in further (financial and / or reputational) damage.

 ### 2 9 Lack of security awareness and carelessness in handling information